-At EDMAC an Examiner will always require an IC or Electric plane (not a glider) to have a rolling take off.
+An Examiner will always require an IC or Electric plane (not a glider) to have a rolling take off.

-Take off should be done by the pilot flying a straight line after take off to a height of approximately 50 mtrs (150ft) before turning into the circuit.
+Take off should be done by the pilot flying a straight line after take off climbing gently to a height of approximately 50 mtrs (150ft) before turning into the circuit.
 The final turn into the “overfly the take off area” should ensure the plane is broadly in line with the strip with no major adjustment needed to ensure that the overfly is on target.

 Fly a Figure of Eight.